 4. To count number of the specific word or charater appears without case sensitive, please apply the following formula:

 If you have Kutools for Excel, you can use its Count the number of a word of Commonly-Used Formulas to count the times a certain character or a word occurs.

 After installing Kutools for Excel, please do as this:

 1. Click a cell where you want to output the result.

 2. Then click Kutools > Formula Helper > Statistical > Count the number of a word, see screenshot:

-3. And in the popped out Formulas Helper dialog box, click button to select the cell that you want to cout the specifc word or character from the Text box, and then enter the word or character that you want to count in the Word text box, see screenshot:
+3. And in the popped out Formulas Helper dialog box, select the cell that you want to cout the specifc word or character from the Text box, and then enter the word or character that you want to count in the Word text box, see screenshot: